EDCD/EDDI/SpeechResponder/Help.md

 ### SpeechVolume()

 This function allows you to dynamically adjust the volume of the spoken speech.
+This function uses SSML tags.

 SpeechRate() takes two mandatory arguments: the text to speak and the valume at which to speak it (legal values for the speech volume include "silent", "x-soft", "soft", "medium", "loud", "x-loud", or "default").